• Home

 The Way We Strive to Make a Difference Every Day

 As a parent of a child who shows signs of developmental delays or disabilities, you may be looking into options for early intervention in Singapore.
 It can be a crucial step for parents to take in ensuring their children’s growth and development.
-Our early intervention programme (EIP) at WINGS Therapy & Learning Center in Singapore has been designed to provide specialised support and resources to help children reach their full potential.
+Our early intervention programme (EIP) has been designed to provide specialised support and resources to help children reach their full potential.

 Physical Therapy Treatment For Cerebral Palsy